Parman & Easterday – Business Succession Planning

 If passing down the business is not an option, preparing for the sale of your interest should be part of your business succession plan.
 In that case, a Buy-Sell agreement might be a beneficial addition to your overall plan to ensure that your loved ones receive the maximum value of your interest.
 Unfortunately, surviving family members are often forced to sell a business for pennies on the dollar when plans were not made ahead of time.
 A Buy-Sell agreement guarantees that you (or your loved ones) will receive the fair market value of your interest in the business if the business must be sold at a later date.

-Contact the Oklahoma City Business Succession Planning Attorneys at Parman & Easterday Today!
+Contact the Tulsa Business Succession Planning Attorneys at Parman & Easterday Today!

 At Parman & Easterday our experienced business succession planning attorneys are committed to helping you protect and grow your business.
-We will help you select the busiess succession planning tools and strategies that work best for you and the needs of your business.
-Contact the experienced Oklahoma City business succession planning attorneys at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.
+We will help you select the business succession planning tools and strategies that work best for you and the needs of your business.
+Contact the experienced Tulsa business succession planning attorneys at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.